openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 {% endhint %}

 Now you can run your recipe with `./gradlew rewriteRun` or `./gradlew rewriteDryRun`

+If you run into errors when trying to publish and read your recipe locally, try deleting the jars that end with `uncommitted+<hash>`.
 {% endtab %}

 {% tab title="Maven" %}